In this guide, we’ll tell you what you need to know about forming a North Dakota nonprofit corporation, and how to apply for tax-exempt status.

 Once you’ve settled on a name, see if it’s available as a domain name for your nonprofit’s website.
 ZenBusiness can help you register your domain name so you can start getting the word out about your nonprofit.

-Choose a North Dakota registered agent
+Step 3: Choose a North Dakota registered agent

 Next, you need to select a registered agent to accept legal notices and service of process for your nonprofit corporation.
 Your agent must have a physical street address in North Dakota and keep regular business hours.